liammagee/antarctic-cities-game-creator/README.md

 These instructions will install *TypeScript*, the *TypeScript* mode for *node.js*, and dependencies for *Antarctic Futures*.

+## Deployment

+To simplify deployment, *Antarctic Futures* includes the *Cocos Creator* 'Web Mobile' build.
+This enables new builds to be deployed easily.

+### Basic server

+The simplest way to deploy the game is to clone the repository to a server, and running a basic web server such as [http-server](https://www.npmjs.com/package/http-server) in the build directory:

+    http-server -p 8000 build/web-mobile

+or

+    npm run basic

+To check the game loads correctly, visit http://localhost:8000 (if testing from another machne, replace localhost with the server's IP address).

+### Logging server

+For research purposes, each completed game can also be saved on the server.
+A customised script, *server.js*, includes a hook for client state to be saved as JSON output.
+To run this version:

+    ./server.js

+or

+    npm run log

+### Lifecycle management

+The server can also be run via [foreman](https://www.npmjs.com/package/foreman):

+    npm run foreman

 ## Unit Testing

 Unit tests, developed using the [Jest](https://jestjs.io/) testing framework, cover parts of the *World* model.